 Engage and exchange with young people, youth and/or civil society organisations and networks in the region.

-Promote EUSAIR in the region with the support of the EUSAIR governance.
+Promote EUSAIR in the region with the support of the EUSAIR governance bodies.

 Exchange with young people from other macro-regions.

-Determine the operational procedures of the EYC and define the interaction of the EYC with existing EUSAIR governance bodies, youth and other public initiatives, projects and organizations in the region.

 Application Form (online on the website)

+The Application Form serves to the involved EUSAIR governance bodies to gather information enabling them to carry out the eligibility check and selection following the principle of balanced representation by country, gender, location (urban or rural), interests, and age.

 * NAME __________